 College of Education > Academics > Combined Degree Programs > TEACH Secondary Education Biology

-All coursework in the content area must earn a grade of C or better.
+Note: Effective for all individuals applying for licensure after February 1, 2012, all coursework in the content area must earn a grade of C or better.

 Registration in student teaching requires completion of all requirements and procedures listed in the college core section.
 EDU 95 indicates to the Illinois State Board of Education that all field experience hours are complete.
-It is a non-credit, non-tuition course.

-Content displayed from Degree Requirements on DePaul University Catalog
+Content displayed from this DePaul University catalog page.